StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ## Filtering

-As explained in this guide, traces and components are tightly related.
-Therefore, there are two ways of filtering the traces you see in the *trace perspective*: using topology filters or trace filters.
+Traces and components are tightly related.
+The traces visible in the *trace perspective* can be filtered in two ways: using topology filters or trace filters.

 ### Topology Filters

 When you are in a view, you fetch traces for the components in that view.
-These same filters can be used in the trace perspective to reduce or increase the number of components for which you want to fetch traces.
+These same topology filters can be used in the trace perspective to reduce or increase the number of components for which you want to fetch traces.

 * Learn more about how to use topology filters in the [topology perspective page](topology-perspective.md).
 * Find out [how traces and topology](trace-perspective.md#traces-and-topology) are related.